lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

     The information specified by the i-th element of the CBOR array within the SvcParamKey "edhoc-app-prof" pertains to the EDHOC resource at the server with URI path specified by the i-th element of the CBOR array within the SvcParamKey "edhocpath".

-A consumer MUST treat as malformed an RR, in case the SvcParamKeys "edhocpath" and "edhoc-app-prof", if present, do not comply with the format and restrictions defined above.
+A consumer MUST treat as malformed an SVCB RR, in case the SvcParamKeys "edhocpath" and "edhoc-app-prof", if present, do not comply with the format and restrictions defined above.

 ~~~~~~~~~~~~~~~~~~~~ CDDL
 edhocpath-value = PATH_OUTER